STS-51-B: Mission summary

 Challenger lifted off from Kennedy Space Center (KSC)'s launch pad 39A at 12:02:18 p.m.
 EDT on April 29, 1985.
 The crew members included Robert F. Overmyer, commander; Frederick D. Gregory, pilot; Don L. Lind, Norman E. Thagard and William E. Thornton, mission specialists; and Lodewijk van den Berg, of EG&G Energy Management, Inc., and Taylor G. Wang, of the Jet Propulsion Laboratory (JPL), both payload specialists.
 Average age of 48.6 was the oldest for an American space mission.
-Similar to the previous Spacelab mission (STS-9), the crew was divided roughly in half to cover 12-hour shifts, with Overmyer, Lind, Thornton and Wang forming the Gold team, and Gregory, Thagard and van den Berg as the Silver team.
+Similar to the previous Spacelab mission (STS-9), the crew was divided roughly in half to cover 12-hour shifts, with Overmyer, Lind, Thornton and Wang forming the Gold team, and Gregory, Thagard and Van den Berg as the Silver team.

 STS-51-B was the second flight of the European Space Agency (ESA)'s Spacelab pressurized module, and the first with the Spacelab module in a fully operational configuration.
 Spacelab's capabilities for multi-disciplinary research in microgravity were successfully demonstrated.
 The gravity gradient attitude of the orbiter proved quite stable, allowing the delicate experiments in materials processing and fluid mechanics to proceed normally.
 The crew operated around the clock in two 12-hour shifts.
 Two squirrel monkeys and 24 rats were flown in special cages, the second time American astronauts flew live non-human mammals aboard the shuttle.
 The crew members in orbit were supported 24 hours a day by a temporary Payload Operations Control Center, located at the Johnson Space Center.

+An experiment designed by Taylor Wang malfunctioned upon activation.
+Wang, feeling immense pressure, received permission to attempt a fix and was successful in repairing the experiment, though remarks made by him caused concern for the safety of the crew and the mission.
+The incident was covered in an Ars Technica article on 22 January 2024.
+There, John Fabian, mission specialist on STS-51-G, the very next shuttle flight after 51-B, was cited to explain why a lock was recently installed on the door of the side hatch: "It was installed when we got into orbit so that the door could not be opened from the inside and commit hara-kiri, kill the whole crew.
+That was not because of anybody we had on our flight but because of a concern about someone who had flown before 51-G."

 On the mission, Spacelab carried 15 primary experiments, of which 14 were successfully performed.
 Two Getaway Special (GAS) experiments required that they be deployed from their canisters, a first for the program.
 These were NUSAT (Northern Utah Satellite) and GLOMR (Global Low Orbiting Message Relay satellite).
 NUSAT deployed successfully, but GLOMR did not deploy, and was returned to Earth.